ridvandemir/detection-lab/README.md

 - First we need to deactivate Windows Security on the Windows (victim) machine.
 Then I connected to the 192.168.0.250:9999 server from the web browser and downloaded the malware file 'Resume.pdf.exe' and ran it.
 When I looked at the network connections from the cmd console, I saw that there was a TCP connection from 192.168.10.100 to 192.168.10.250.
   - netstat -anob

-- After that, we can now connect to the Windows machine with the 'shell' command on the Kali Linux machine and enter the commands we want.
+- After that, we can now connect to the Windows machine with the 'shell' command on the Kali Linux machine and try some commands we want.

 4-Monitoring with Splunk